kinetic-flow/arcin-infinitas/README.md

 * Changes the hardware ID (USB VID / PID) to be the same as Konami infinitas controller.
 This allows the game to automatically detect it & use the analog turntable.
 * Remaps E1-E4 buttons correctly (customizable in the configuration tool)
-* Optional analog / digital turntable switch
+* Optional analog / digital turntable modes
 * Optional double-click / triple-click select button feature (like DJ DAO)
+* Optional button debouncing
+* Freely switch between 1000hz / 250hz polling mode

 In addition to Infinitas, this firmware should be perfectly fine with HID-light and beatoraja (analog turntable) configurations.
 If you enable digital turntable in the configuration tool, it will also work in LR2 for playing BMS.